gomezbl/redentities/docs/schemas.md

 Red Entities maps the schema to sql table dialects, depending on the provider (Mysql, Sqlite, etc.).

-For each Red Entities, you should provide one schema because the process of create the instance of the schema is high.
+In the scope of your application, create your Red Entities instances with your schemas once, because the process of mapping and creation of shortcut functions is heavy load.

 ## Defining a schema